 At the end of the field go over a stile and continue along the right-hand edge of the next field.
 In 200m cross a stile and a concrete slab over a ditch into another field.
-Follow its right-hand edge up to the corner, turn right to go over a stile and down a few steps to a lane opposite the church of St Mary the Virgin9.
+Follow its right-hand edge up to the corner, turn right to cross a stile and go down a few steps to a lane opposite the church of St Mary the Virgin9.

 Turn left along the lane, soon passing Lych Gate Cottage10, and keep ahead down Church Street.
 You pass the Anchor Inn on your right and come to a T-junction with the B2110.
 The continuation of the walk is to the right, but follow the directions below if you want to visit Pooh Corner.

 Turn left onto the main road, soon passing the (possibly closed) Hay Waggon pub on your left.
 Pooh Corner (with Piglet's Tearoom) is 200m further along the road, on the other side.
 Return the same way and go past the junction with Church Street.

 Turn off the B2026 into Hartfield's recreation ground.
 Go along its left-hand edge and then across fields to the Forest Way.
 Go straight across this old railway line and then over the River Medway on a footbridge.
 Continue on the HWLT across several fields and through a small wood, gradually climbing up the side of the valley.
 Cross a lane leading to St Ives Farm to reach a pond and a small caravan site.

 Opposite the Anchor Inn's car park, turn off the main road into Hartfield's recreation ground and go along its left-hand edge, passing to the left of the tennis courts.
-In the corner of the ground go over a stile and continue down the left-hand edge of a field, heading NW.
+In the corner go over a stile and continue down the left-hand edge of a field, heading NW.
 Keep ahead across the next field to come to a stile leading up to the Forest Way11.